Wrinkle Reduction: Laser Resurfacing&Injection Therapy

 Lines between the eyebrows (frown lines) and lines jutting from the corner of the eyes (crow's feet) are believed to develop because of the underlying muscle contractions.
 Smiling, frowning, squinting, and other habitual facial expressions cause these wrinkles to become more prominent.
 Over time, the expressions coupled with gravity contribute to the formation of jowls and drooping eyelids.

 Excessive exposure to ultraviolet radiation (too much sun) can result in premature aging of the skin.
 Premature aging of the skin is called photoaging.
-The ultraviolet sunrays that cause photoaging damage collagen fibers (the major structural proteins in the skin) and cause the excessive production of abnormal elastin (the protein that causes skin to stretch).
+The ultraviolet sunrays that cause photoaging damage collagen fibers (the major structural proteins in the skin) and elastin fibers (the protein that causes skin to stretch).
+Both of these fibers are important components of the skin’s connective tissue and without them, the skin loses its strength and flexibility, leading to wrinkles.
 When ultraviolet light damages skin tissue, an enzyme called metalloproteinases is produced.
 This enzyme creates and reforms collagen.
 During the process, however, some healthy collagen fibers are damaged, resulting in a disorganized formation of fibers called solar scars.
 Wrinkles develop when the rebuilding process occurs over and over.

 What are the treatment options for wrinkles?